chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

       name 'cats'

 ``ohai_version``
-   A range of chef-client versions that are supported by this cookbook.
+   A range of Ohai versions that are supported by this cookbook.
+All :ref:`version constraint operators <cookbook_version_constraints>` are applicable to this field.

    .. tag config_rb_metadata_settings_example_ohai_version